openstack-archive/searchlight/doc/source/configuration/plugins.rst

 plugins to use.
 Don't forget to re-install the python package(`pip install -e`) if you have made changes to publisher entry points.
 Example::

     [entry_points]
     searchlight.publisher =
         log_publisher = searchlight.publisher.log.LogPublisher

-Publishers can be specified in a default configuration group of `[resource_plugin]` in `searchlight.conf` or overridden in a specific plugin’s configuration.
+Publishers can be specified in a default configuration group of `[resource_plugin]` in `searchlight.conf` or overridden in a specific plugin's configuration.
 Example::

     [resource_plugin]